-Lubrication (oil injection models)
+Lubrication (except oil injection models)

-- 1. Grease the spark plug threads and install the spark plug(s) and torque to proper specification.
-For information on spark plug installation, see page 50. - Fill the oil tanks.
-This prevents the formation of condensation.
-For models with a remote oil tank, it may be necessary to manually override the control unit to completely fill the engine oil tank. - Change the gear oil.
-For instructions, see page 56.
-Inspect the oil for the presence of water which indicates a leaky seal.
-Seal replacement should be performed by an authorized Yamaha dealer prior to use. - 4.
+- Grease the spark plug threads and install the spark plug(s) and torque to proper specification.
+For information on spark plug installation, see page 37. - Change the gear oil.
+For instructions, see page 41.
+Inspect the oil for the presence of water that indicates a leaky seal.
+Seal replacement should be performed by an authorized Yamaha dealer prior to use. - 3.
 Grease all grease fittings.
-For further details, see page 49.
+For further details, see page 37.

-Cleaning and anticorrosion measures
+Cleaning and anticorrosion

+measures

-- Wash down the exterior of the outboard motor with fresh water and dry off completely. - Spray the outboard motor exterior with "Yamaha Silicone Protectant" (Part No. LUB-SILCNE-13-00). - 3.
-Wax the cowling with a non-abrasive wax such as "Yamaha Silicone Wax" (Part No. ACC-11000-15-02).
+1. Wash down the exterior of the outboard motor with fresh water and dry off completely.

+- Spray the outboard motor exterior with "Yamaha Silicone Protectant" (Part No. LUB-SILCNE-13-00). - Wax the cowling with a non-abrasive wax such as "Yamaha Silicone Wax" (Part No. ACC-11000-15-02).